 With tape recording, the process isn’t as obvious as carving a waveform into plastic.
 Instead, a tape recorder’s record head is a transducer that converts audio into magnetic energy, and impresses magnetic patterns on tape that represents the audio waveform.
 On playback, a playback head converts the magnetic energy back into a voltage, which then works its way eventually to speakers or headphones.

-ANALOG AUDIO DRAWBACKS
+ANALOG AUDIO DRAWBACKS AND LIMITATIONS

 Unfortunately, analog audio has multiple flaws, which helped drive the movement toward digital audio.
 For example, if a vinyl record has pops, clicks, warps, or surface noise, these will be added to the original sound, and you’ll hear them as undesirable audio “artifacts” in the output.
 A phono cartridge will also add its own coloration; and if it can’t follow rapid changes due to mechanical inertia, distortion will result.